metabase/saml20-clj/README.md

 [![Clojars Project](https://clojars.org/metabase/saml20-clj/latest-version.svg)](http://clojars.org/metabase/saml20-clj)

-This is a SAML 2.0 Clojure library for SSO acting as a fairly thin wrapper around the Java libraries [OpenSAML v4](https://wiki.shibboleth.net/confluence/display/OS30/Home) and some utility functions from [OneLogin's SAML library](https://github.com/onelogin/java-saml) This library allows a Clojure application to act as a Service Provider (SP).
+This is a SAML 2.0 Clojure library for SSO acting as a thin wrapper around the Java libraries [OpenSAML v4](https://wiki.shibboleth.net/confluence/display/OS30/Home) and some utility functions from [OneLogin's SAML library](https://github.com/onelogin/java-saml) This library allows a Clojure application to act as a Service Provider (SP).